miniflux/website/content/tos.md

 title: Terms of Service and Privacy
 url: tos.html
 ---
-Miniflux Hosting is located in Vancouver, BC, Canada.

 ### 1. Contract

--   These general conditions of sale apply to all orders placed on the website Miniflux.app.
+-   These general conditions of sale apply to all orders placed on the Miniflux.app website.
--   Miniflux reserves the right to adapt or modify at any time these conditions of sales.
-If modified, it will be applied to each new order.
+-   Miniflux reserves the right to adapt or modify these conditions of sale at any time.
+If modified, they will be applied to each new order.

 ### 2. Subscription

--   Products are delivered directly after your purchase on the website Miniflux.app.
+-   Products are delivered immediately after your purchase on the Miniflux.app website.

 ### 3. Price

--   We take the right to change our prices at any time.
+-   We reserve the right to change our prices at any time.

 ### 4. Payment

 -   Payments are made by credit card or PayPal.
--   We do not store credit card information or anything sensitive on our servers.
+-   We do not store credit card information or any sensitive data on our servers.

 ### 5. Cancellation

--   To cancel your account, send an email at <support@miniflux.net> with your username.
+-   To cancel your account, send an email to <support@miniflux.net> with your username, or use the link sent by email to manage your account.
--   If you do not subscribe after the free trial, **all your data are automatically removed**.
+-   If you do not subscribe after the free trial, **all your data will be automatically removed**.

 ### 6. Responsibility

--   Miniflux cannot be held liable for breach of contract in connection with a fortuitous event and force majeure.
+-   Miniflux cannot be held liable for breach of contract in connection with fortuitous events or force majeure.
--   Miniflux is not being liable for all damages because of this, operating loss, loss of profit, damage or expense that might arise.
+-   Miniflux is not liable for any damages including operating losses, loss of profit, or any damages or expenses that might arise.

 ### 7. Privacy